Nana2929/ORA-modrl/report.md

 AA: Affected Area

-### Amiri's Paper Setting
-![alt text](./figures/amiri_general_schema_of_rd_chain.png)

 ### Motivation
 As Covid-19 threats gradually becomes a normality, it is a must to consider how to respond to a disaster under the pandemic.
 An imaginary scenario is that an earthquake damages a hospital that quarantines many Covid-19 confirmed cases, and now the resources need to be sent to this hospital without further human contacts.
 In this case, some contactless stations (CSs) need to be set up in place of the Amiri's proposed RDCs.
-CSs send resources via self-driving cars, therefore avoids the risk brought by frequent human mobility in between.
-It also reduces the transportation costs because no drivers are needed, and the capacity of a CS could be
+CSs send resources via self-driving cars, therefore avoid the risk brought by frequent human mobility in between.
+They also reduces the transportation costs because no drivers are needed.
+We imagine that CSs should have higher setup cost an dbetter capacity than RDCs.
+The below compares the original paper setting and our proposed setting.
+#### Amiri's Paper Setting
+![alt text](./figures/amiri_general_schema_of_rd_chain.png)

-### Our Setting
+#### Our Setting
 ![alt text](./figures/general_schema_of_rd_chain_revised.png)

+### Problem Definition
+Amiri's paper models disaster planning and response capturing the inherent uncertainty in demand, supply, and cost resulting from the disaster.
+The model consists of 3 stages and 2 kinds of pair-wise transportation (Supplier-RDC, RDC-AA).
+Given constraints on transportation and the capacity limits in the 3 sets of nodes, the goal is to select optimum number of commodities in delivery from node to node, locations to set up RDCs, and capacitiy levels if an RDC is to be set up, while minimizing the total cost and the least satisified area's shortage cost.
+Amiri's paper goes further to wrap the objective functions with a robust optimization framework to guarantee small variance and model feasibility; we would like to skip the part as it makes the model too complicated.
+In brief, we would like to mainly follow Amiri's paper formulation and multi-objective (bi-objective) setting, but with the following modifications:
+1. Separating RDCs into standard RDCs (denoted RDC) and CSs (denoted CS).
+2. Separating affected areas into high-risk and low-risk AAs, where high-risk AAs only receive resources from CSs, and low-risk AAs could receive from both.
+3. Simplifying the constraints by removing the procure costs of commodities, and fixing the setup cost and capacity size for RDC (Amiri's paper has 3 setup costs with 3 sizes), and handcrafting a setup cost and a capacity size for CS.
+4. Simplifying the objectives by removing the robust optimization framework described in the paper section 3 formula (13), and keeping only the naive $\xi$ for both objectives.

+## Methodology

-## Formulation
+### Formulation

 - Sets and Indices

     - $I$: Suppliers
     - $J$: Candidate points for RDCs and CCs
     - $K$: Affected Areas
-    - $I$, $J$ and $K$ are disjoint sets.
-For each $j \in J$, it is could be an RDC, or a CS, or none of the above, just an empty point.
+    - $I$, For each $j \in J$, it is could be an RDC, or a CS, or none of the above, just an empty point.
     - $K'$: High-risk Affected Areas; Affected Areas that only receive commodities transported by CSs.
     - $K/K'$: Low-risk Affected Areas; Affected Areas that only receive commodities transported by RDCs.
     - $C$: Commodity Types.